Alfresco/acs-deployment/README.md

   every [subchart](/helm/alfresco-content-services/charts/)) which has it as a dependency:
   * Bump version to the new `alfresco-common` development version
   * Switch `repository` back to `https://kubernetes-charts.alfresco.com/incubator`
+* Bump each subchart version to the next development release (usually by increasing the minor version and adding the `-SNAPSHOT` suffix)
 * Run `pre-commit run --all-files helm-docs` to update docs

 Once the PR has been merged, overwrite and push the signed mutable tag with: